songhokun/1DV607-HT16/Workshop3/Grade2/readme.md

 If you want to test other strategy rules, you can modify the RulesFactory on the your IDE and compile the project.

+##Change logs
+1. We changed the soft-17 methods while we were reviewing Janty's code, as there are some unquie cases which socore is 17 but not with a combination of Ace and 6.
+(2016-10-31)
+2. We changed a mechanism of delays on displaying the cards after receiving peer review comments from Linda as the current way of showing may bring up confusion.
+(2016-10-31)

 Should you have questions contact to either,

 1. Sarpreet Singh Buttar sb223ce [at] student.lnu.se